tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 Note that some methods (`Query, CheckTx, FinalizeBlock`) return explicitly non-deterministic data in the form of `Info` and `Log` fields.
-The `Log` is intended for the literal output from the application's logger, while the `Info` is any additional info that should be returned.
+The `Log` is intended for the literal output from the Application's logger, while the `Info` is any additional info that should be returned.
 These are the only fields that are not included in block header computations, so we don't need agreement on them.
 All other fields in the `Response*` must be strictly deterministic.